JEBataclan/tuts-for-freshmen/README.md

 If problem persists...

 For TURBO C USERS:
-  Try inserting a "return 0;" at the end of the code before the main functions end bracket.
+  Try inserting a "return 0;" at the end of the code before the main function's end bracket.

 For DevC USERS:
   Try inserting the needed library/ies.
 Though I made sure I only used functions from the stdio.h library.